oyrx/PHBS_MLF_2019_Project/README.md

 Based on previously cleaned and splitted datasets, consistent standarization and some extra process were carried out to fit model requirements.

-Fairly significant issue here is datatype.
+A fairly significat issue here is datatype.
 According to the design and implementation of LightGBM, categorical features [should be kept in interger](https://lightgbm.readthedocs.io/en/latest/Advanced-Topics.html#categorical-feature-support), thereby, the process of standarization was divided into two different chunks to relinquish categorial features and then bring them back.

 Incidentally, for engineering convinience, we also introduced a redesigned function named "algorithm_pipeline()" to expedite implementation through predefined datasets, fit criteria, and reusable grid search process.